 It was 2016, my 3rd year at the Comrades Marathon.
 A stupid thing was about to happen just before entering my holding area at the start line.

 The Comrades Marathon brings the most humbling experience for runners.
 This race is unique for so many reasons — its history, the 90k route across multiple hills, the people of South Africa, the tough endurance challenge, multiple intermediate cut-offs & the 12-hour cut-off for the race.
 The intense emotions at the start of the race and the victorious finish line at Comrades are unparalleled.
 If you are an ultrarunner, you must run this race at least once in your lifetime.

 Anyway, just as I entered my D pen (the start line has multiple seeding batches based on the qualification marathon finish time between A-H), I was jolted and thrown forward when I missed a drain hole on the road intersecting with the footpath.
 The result – I fell and twisted my ankle.
 I started sweating, my heart beating rapidly, even in that cold Pietermaritzburg weather.
-I was cursing myself for being careless when there was an hour more to go for the 12-hour race to start.
+I cursed myself for being careless when there was an hour more to go for the 12-hour race to start.

 Fast-forward to 4.57 pm.
-After running for nearly 11 hours 53 minutes, I finally entered the roaring Kingsmead Stadium filled with spectators and family members shouting and cheering for the runners to finish the race in the final few minutes.
+After running for nearly 11 hours and 53 minutes, I finally entered the roaring Kingsmead Stadium filled with spectators and family members shouting and cheering for the runners to finish the race in the final few minutes.
 Within moments, I crossed the finish line with a feeling of conquering a war and walked away with a back-to-back “up and down” Comrades finisher medal.

 How did I finish?
 Did I do everything right?
 Did I train well?
 Was I ready for a race this intense and this long?